Rose-Sushma/Power-BI--Company-Reimbursement-for-Project-and-Employee/README.md

 # Power-BI--Company-Reimbursement-for-Project-and-Employee

-Below were the instructions follwed and
+Below were the instructions to be followed to generate a report.
+I have used Power Query and DAX formula.

 1. Import the data and opened the Power Query
 2. The expense type column has some spelling and punctuation errors, correct them